Larry Talbot: House of Frankenstein (1944)

-The film focuses on the exploits of the vengeful Dr. Gustav Niemann (Boris Karloff), who escapes from prison.
+The film focuses on the exploits of the vengeful Dr. Gustav Niemann (Boris Karloff) who escapes from prison.
 He is helped by the hunchback Daniel (J. Carroll Naish), for whom he promises to create a new, beautiful body.
 The two murder a traveling showman and take over his horror exhibit.
 To exact revenge on Hussmann, who had once caused his imprisonment, Niemann revives Count Dracula.
 Dracula seduces Hussmann's granddaughter-in-law and kills Hussmann himself, but in a subsequent chase, Niemann disposes of Dracula's coffin, causing the vampire to perish in sunlight.
-Niemann and Daniel move on to the flooded ruins of Castle Frankenstein, where they find the bodies of the Frankenstein Monster and The Wolf Man (Lawrence Talbot), preserved in the frozen waters.
+Niemann and Daniel move on to the flooded ruins of Castle Frankenstein where they find the bodies of Frankenstein' monster and the Wolf Man (Lawrence Talbot), preserved in the frozen waters.
 Nieman thaws out the two and promises Talbot to find a cure from the curse.
-However, in fact he is more interested in reviving the Frankenstein monster and exacting revenge on two former associates than in his promises to Daniel or Talbot.
+However, in fact he is more interested in reviving Frankenstein's monster and exacting revenge on two former associates than in his promises to Daniel or Talbot.
 Talbot transforms into a werewolf and kills a man, arousing the villagers.

 Talbot is also envied by the hunchback Daniel as both love Ilonka, a gypsy girl.
-She has fallen in love with Talbot but is the object of Daniel's affection.
-Daniel reveals Talbot's curse to Ilonka but she is not deterred and promises to help him in fighting the curse.
+She has fallen in love with Talbot, but is the object of Daniel's affection.
+Daniel reveals Talbot's curse to Ilonka, but she is not deterred and promises to help him in fighting the curse.

-Things enter a critical stage at night, as Niemann revives the Frankenstein monster and Talbot again turns into a werewolf.
+Things enter a critical stage at night as Niemann revives Frankenstein's monster and Talbot again turns into a werewolf.
 Talbot is shot by Ilonka with a silver bullet, thereby releasing him from the curse.

 House of Dracula (1945)

-Even though both Dracula and Larry Talbot perished in the previous film, in this entry they are depicted as still alive and seeking a cure for their respective afflictions from a brilliant scientist, Dr. Edelmann.
-Frankenstein's Monster plays a minor role in this film, only being found when Talbot tries to drown himself.
-In the end, Talbot is finally cured of his affliction and falls in love with Edelmann's assistant, Miliza Morrelle (Martha O'Driscoll).
-He then kills Edelman, who has been contaminated with Dracula's blood and earlier requested Talbot to end his life if he proved unable to do so himself.
+Even though both Dracula and Larry Talbot perished in the previous film, they are depicted as still alive in this entry and seeking a cure for their respective afflictions from a brilliant scientist named Dr. Franz Edelmann.
+Frankenstein's monster plays a minor role in this film, only being found when Talbot tries to drown himself.
+In the end, Talbot is finally cured of his affliction and falls in love with Edelmann's assistant Miliza Morrelle (Martha O'Driscoll).
+He then kills Edelman who has been contaminated with Dracula's blood and earlier requested Talbot to end his life if he proved unable to do so himself.